thecodingmachine/graphqlite/docs/pagination.md

 It is quite common to have to paginate over large result sets.

-GraphQL-Controllers offers a simple way to do that using [Porpaginas](https://github.com/beberlei/porpaginas).
+GraphQLite offers a simple way to do that using [Porpaginas](https://github.com/beberlei/porpaginas).

 Porpaginas is a set of PHP interfaces that can be implemented by result iterators.
 It comes with a native support for PHP arrays, Doctrine and [TDBM](https://thecodingmachine.github.io/tdbm/doc/limit_offset_resultset.html).